wvinson43/Recipe-Project/README.md

-# ShopRecipe
+## ShopRecipe

+This free-lance project, built with Angular and Typescript, was created with supply chain problems in mind.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.
-It allows one to upload meal ingredients & images, shop for ingredients and adjust ingredients.
+It allows users to create an account, upload meal ingredients & images, plan recipes, and plan adjustable shopping lists.
+shop for ingredients and adjust ingredients.

 It includes authenticated user signup and id creation and CRUD functionality facilated and deployed via Firebase.

 ## Deployed app